sh-tney/hillmanLab-utilities/guides/dlctrain.md

 ## Refining our Network

 So collecting up our table, and maybe reviewing some of the visual data, we should have an idea of which of our networks performed the best - shuffle 6 - which used Resnet_152 & imgaug.
 So let's try it out and put an actual video on it: go into the ```Analyze Videos``` tab.
-I cover this tab in a bit more detail in the Analysis guide ***here***, so for now I'll just give the settings I used right here:
+I cover this tab in a bit more detail in the [Analysis guide](./dlcbasic.md), so for now I'll just give the settings I used right here:
 - **Select Videos to Analyze**: I picked a single one of the videos I used for the original sample
 - **Specify Videotype**: mp4
 - **Shuffle**: 6 (the one that performed the best)